Optimal Enumeration of Eulerian Trails in Directed Graphs: Enumeration Algorithm

 The main observation towards efficiently computing a compressed state tree is that removing a single edge only triggers a constant number of compression operations.
 In particular, compression operations do not cascade, that is, a single compression does not trigger a chain reaction that creates many new compressions. \Cref{lem:fast-compression} formalizes this.

-\begin{lemma} Given a graph $G$, exhaustively compressed by \Cref{rule:1,rule:2}, and an edge $e$, we can compute $G-e$, after \Cref{rule:1,rule:2} have been applied exhaustively, in constant time. \end{lemma} \begin{proof} Let $e=v\to w$.
+\begin{lemma} Given a graph $G$, exhaustively compressed by \Cref{rule:1,rule:2}, and an edge $e$, we can compute $G-e$, after \Cref{rule:1,rule:2} have been applied exhaustively, in $\cO(1)$ time. \end{lemma} \begin{proof} Let $e=v\to w$.
 Removing $e$ decreases the out-degree of exactly one node, namely $v$.
 Thus, \Cref{rule:1} can become applicable only at $v$ (or nowhere).
-The application of this rule does not decrease the degree at any node and therefore does not trigger any further compression.
+All resulting applications of the rule are handled in $\cO(1)$ time by \Cref{lem:rule-1-cascade,lem:rule-1-2-cascade}.

 Similarly, \Cref{rule:2} can become applicable only at $v$ or $w$.
 At each of these, it can only be applied once (since by the condition of \Cref{rule:2} they have exactly one self-loop).
-At each of these nodes, \Cref{rule:1} can now become applicable, but nowhere else.
+At each of these nodes, \Cref{rule:1} can become applicable, but nowhere else.
 As argued above, potentially applying \Cref{rule:1} does not cause further compressions.

-Finally, note that checking the conditions of the rules at $v$ and $w$, the contraction of two nodes as well as removing a self-loop can be implemented in constant time, yielding the desired result. \end{proof}
+Finally, note that checking the conditions of the rules at $v$ and $w$, the contraction of two nodes and the removing a self-loop can be implemented in $\cO(1)$ time. \end{proof}

 This implies that the state tree can be explored in a DFS fashion while keeping an up-to-date compressed version of the remaining graph with constant overhead per state transition.
 Note that by storing the performed compression operations on a stack, they can be undone in the same constant overhead per state transition while the DFS exploration back-tracks.
 Additionally, since by the above arguments the compression does not cascade, the following holds. \begin{corollary} We can exhaustively compress any directed $m$-edge graph in $\cO(m)$ time. \end{corollary}